-A celebration was held at Monmouth University’s historic Wilson Hall on May 19 to mark the 10th anniversary of the UCI’s launch.
+A celebration was held at Monmouth University’s the historic Great Hall on May 19 to mark the 10th anniversary of the UCI’s launch.
 The event honored three longtime supporters who’ve played key roles in the Institute’s growth: UCI Advisory Committee members Tavit Najarian and Alfred Ferguson, and UCI Policy Fellow and Monmouth University President Emeritus Paul G. Gaffney II.

 - View our photo album